 Residencies, grants, and awards

-2016 Sound Arts Research Unit (Oxford Brookes University, Oxford, UK)
+2016 Sonic Arts Research Unit (Oxford Brookes University, Oxford, UK)

 2014 Illinois Arts Council Grant (to ESS for collaboration between Joseph Clayton Mills